Embrace sleek goddess vibes with the help of a flat iron.

 After you’ve finished blow drying your hair, it’s important to not add more products before straightening.
 When you use a flat iron on your hair, you’re oftentimes exposing your locks to extreme heat, and this, when paired with lots of products, can create build-up and heat damage.

 4. Detangle and preheat.

 The last step before actually getting a little hands-on is to preheat your flat iron and brush your hair out while it warms up.
 You want to have completely de-knotted hair before running a flat iron over it in order to avoid kinks and heat damage.
-As for the preheating process, the common rule of thumb is higher temps for thicker hair and lower temps for finer hair.
-Despite high temps being available, 450 degree temps were actually created for in-salon use, such as for keratin treatments and other chemical treatments.
+As for the preheating process, the common rule of thumb is to use higher temps for thicker hair and lower temps for finer hair.
+Despite high temps being available, 450-degree temps were actually created for in-salon use, such as for keratin treatments and other chemical treatments.
 That said, be sure to stick to the 300 range, which is way safer for your hair and scalp.

 5. Begin straightening your hair.